justinba1010/USCCodeathon-F19-Upper/hacker_hardening/README.md

 # Output Format

-$T$ lines, each line containing a comma separated list of numbers giving the indices of the weak points in the network for that test case.
+$T$ lines, each line containing a space delineated list of numbers giving the indices of the weak points in the network for that test case.
 If a network has no weak points, this should be a blank line.